 Caesarean is the process of removing puppies (or kittens or any other mammal) surgically from mum when they have reached their term date, rather than allowing them to be born naturally.
+This surgery is typically performed when a pet has reached full term but cannot deliver naturally offering a controlled, safe birthing experience.

 Caesareans are performed primarily for two reasons.
 Firstly, if the puppy becomes stuck during the birthing process or mum appears unable to have the puppy normally (e.g. due to uterine inertia), then an emergency caesarean is performed.